 Please ensure that prior to submitting a dispensation request you are equipped with the following.

 FA ID number - to progress through the process the player must have an FA ID number.
-Please contact the Regional Development Manager via Tony.Francis@footballvictoria.com.au for any queries regarding a player’s FA ID number;
+Please contact the Regional Development Manager via Registrations@footballvictoria.com.au for any queries regarding a player’s FA ID number;

 all relevant information required to be submitted; and